 Professor and Director, Institute on Domestic Violence and Sexual Assault

-Noël Bridget Busch-Armendariz, Ph.D., is full professor and associate dean for research at The University of Texas at Austin’s School of Social Work, teaching a variety of graduate and undergraduate course in human trafficking.
-Busch-Armendariz is also director of the Institute on Domestic Violence and Sexual Assault (IDVSA), a collaboration of the UT Austin’s School of Social Work, School of Nursing, School of Law, and the Bureau of Business Research, with over a 150 affiliate community organizations.
+Noël Bridget Busch-Armendariz, Ph.D., is full professor and director of the Institute on Domestic Violence and Sexual Assault (IDVSA), a collaboration of the UT Austin’s School of Social Work, School of Nursing, School of Law, and the Bureau of Business Research, with over a 150 affiliate community organizations.
+Bush-Armendariz is also associate vice president for research at UT Austin’s Office of the Vice President for Research.

 Busch-Armendariz’s areas of specialization are interpersonal violence, refugees, victims of human trafficking and asylees, and international social work.
 Since joining UT Austin, Busch-Armendariz has directed research for the federal National Institute of Justice, Office of Victims of Crime, Office of Violence Against Women, Texas Office of the Attorney General, the Texas Association Against Sexual Assault, and the Texas Health and Human Service Commission.

 Prior to moving to Austin, Busch-Armendariz was director of research and special projects and interim director of the South Carolina Coalition Against Domestic Violence and Sexual Assault.
 Busch-Armendariz has years of experience working to end violence against women and their children and has worked as a battered woman’s advocate, support group leader, program director, and registered lobbyist.
 She has worked directly with incarcerated battered women who killed their batterers and regularly facilitates therapeutic support groups.
 She also regularly trains professionals on issues of violence against women and their children at local, state, and national meetings and conferences and has published many articles on the topic.
 She regularly teaches child welfare workers about the links between child maltreatment and domestic violence and adult protective service workers about sexual abuse of vulnerable adults.